Hong Kong Disneyland is the fifth Disney Theme Park location to open, the second in Asia.

 Chinese culture is evermost present throughout the park and the resorts.
 With the number four being the "unlucky" number for Chinese, much like the number thirteen in Western culture, you will see no number 4 on the elevators.
 Other not so noticeable details are the direction the main gate faces, which was positioned for optimal feng shui or good luck, among the mountains and the sea.

 There is much happening at Hong Kong Disneyland nowadays.

-The "Iron Man Experience" first of the new Marvel Superheroes Area is set to open on January 11, 2017.
-It includes a flight simulator ride and the area is located in the Tomorrowland Theme area which is going through a transformation: Autopia has closed and Buzz Lightyear Astro Blasters will also be transformed to conform with the new Marvel Superhero theme.
+The "Iron Man Experience" first of the new Marvel Superheroes Area has opened!
+It includes a flight simulator ride and the area is located in the Tomorrowland Theme area which has gone through a transformation: Autopia has closed and Buzz Lightyear Astro Blasters has been transformed to conform with the new Marvel Superhero theme.

 Later in 2017 a new hotel is set to open.
 This new addition will be the largest property and be positioned as a luxury hotel to be located between the two existing hotels, the Disneyland Hotel and the Hollywood Hotel.

 Little princesses rejoice!
 A new "Frozen" Theme area is in the works, complete with ice mountain, castle and lake...

 And last but not least, a new nighttime show with fireworks and fountains, and a new show based on "Moana" also coming soon to House of Mouse!